jdubois/jdubois-configuration/README.md

 # Julien Dubois's configuration

-This script installs all the tools I like on top of a normal Ubuntu box.
+This script installs basic tools, Java and NodeJS on a normal Ubuntu box.

 ## Quickstart